 Final Departure, transfers to airport.
 B

-To avoid risk of missing international flights, it is always recommended to have 2 or 3 days extra at the end of the trip to fly international, because Lukla airport is sensitive to fly and the chance of delay or cancel of the flight is always there.
+To avoid risk of missing international flights, it is always recommended to have 2 or 3 days extra at the end of the trip.

 If incase you gain those days, then you can spent extra days to go to Chitwan national park, white water rafting or Pokhara valley tour or do Yoga, message etc at the end of the trip.